tatumio/tatum-php/docs/Api/OrderBookApi.md

 ## ~~`getHistoricalTrades()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**GET** `/v3/trade/history`~~
 >
 > This method is no longer supported.

+List all historical trades

+<h4>1 credit per API call.</h4>

+List all historical trades.
+It is possible to list all trades, trades for specific trading pair and/or account.

 [Back to top](#top)